 From high-end, fully specced helmets to the bare minimum essentials, before buying the helmet for your child this season, this guide aims to equip you with what you need to know about helmet safety.
 Based on technologies, materials, and other innovations that are available, we have collected a selection of great choices when deciding what to get for your child for the coming ski season.

 We know the drill, every year before the ski or snowboard season starts you start going through the garage or attic trying to assess what gear is needed to protect your child on the slopes.
 When you finally find it, the questions start to spin in your head: How old is this helmet?
 Is this helmet still doing its job protecting my child?
 Do I really have to get a new one?

 We can’t answer the above questions for you but if you do decide that it is time to replace that old helmet (a helmet has an average lifespan of 3-5 years before it loses its protective properties) we are here to help.

 Once you start to dive into the whole buying process it can be a daunting task.
-The helmet market ranges from everything from the cheapest possible helmet that barely scraped by the certification process to high end and feature-packed helmets that are designed to make every effort possible to protect.
+The helmet market has everything from the cheapest possible helmet that is barely scraped by the certification process to high-end and feature-packed helmets that are designed to make every effort possible to protect.

 Fit system?
 Yes, fully adjustable

 The helmet that can speak for your child.
 The POCito Fornix MIPS ski helmet includes numerous safety features that work to prevent accidents from happening.
 Bright, fluorescent colors that make kids more noticeable give other skiers more time to react to the location of your child, helping to avoid collisions.

 Reflective patches further enhance visibility.
 If an accident does happen, the ski helmet protects young ones with features including an aramid penetration barrier, a lightweight EPS liner, and a PC shell.